mrdonn.org

 Baskets

-Pacific Northwest Native Americans in Olden Times
+Pacific Northwest Coastal Native Americans

 Baskets: Like mats, baskets were a big part of daily life.
-Some Indian families had a family design they used when weaving baskets.
+Some families had a family design they used when weaving baskets.
 But mostly, women tried to outdo each other with designs and colors.
 Baskets were made in the winter months.

 To get ready for the winter weaving, all summer long basket-making materials were collected.
 Grass was used like embroidery thread.
 Certain grasses were collected because of their strength and colors.
 Some women hiked into the mountains, a most dangerous thing to do, to collect grass to make baskets.
 Roots and twigs had to be soaked just right.